libozhu03/PassionSR/README.md

 ## <a name="-results"></a> 🔎 Results
 PassionSR significantly out-performs previous methods at the setting of W8A8 and W6A6.

-Detailed results can be downloaded at [OneDrive](https://sjtueducn-my.sharepoint.com/:f:/g/personal/2814436848-zlb_sjtu_edu_cn/EhotaDEaaAxKh32w0sK5tb8Bw2gtcO57YJn6DqPRvwWQwQ?e=q1Lf8e).
+Detailed results can be downloaded at [Google Drive](https://drive.google.com/drive/folders/121TetRqUdup1MueGJFZJF8jeXGU3RM3_?usp=drive_link).

 <details>
 <summary> 📊 Quantitative comparisons in Table 2 of the main paper (click to expand)</summary>